 Please be aware that this website may contain images, voices or names of deceased persons in the photographs, film, audio recordings or printed material.

 Mr Selwyn Button is a Gungarri man from South West Queensland who was raised in Cherbourg.
-With extensive experience working towards the achievement of an empowered and sustainable Aboriginal and Torres Strait Islander Community Controlled Health sector in Queensland, he is currently Assistant Director-General (Indigenous Education), Department of Education, Training and Employment, Queensland (previously the CEO of the Queensland Aboriginal and Islander Health Council [QAIHC]) and the Chairperson of the Aboriginal and Torres Strait Islander Community Health Service Brisbane Limited.
+With extensive experience working towards the achievement of an empowered and sustainable Aboriginal and Torres Strait Islander Community Controlled Health sector in Queensland, he is currently Registrar of the Office of the Registrar of Indigenous Corporations and the Chairperson of the Aboriginal and Torres Strait Islander Community Health Service Brisbane Limited.
 Mr Button has also served on numerous councils and committees including the Queensland Indigenous Education Consultative Committee, the National Aboriginal and Torres Strait Islander Senior Health Officials Network and the Senior Officials National Network for Indigenous Education.